HaoyangGuo/vimeow/README.md

 # vimeow
-A monolithic Video On Demand (VOD) web platform built using Spring Boot, React, and AWS services.
+A Video On Demand (VOD) web platform built using Spring Boot, React, and AWS services.